kbridenhaag/indonesia.nl/src/en/visa.md

 ## Visa exemption (Free visa < 30 days)

-The Indonesian Government has also reopened its Visa Exemption Services for tourism and governmental visit at the same entry points as mentioned above.
+The Indonesian Government has also reopened its Visa Exemption Services for tourism and governmental visit at the same entry points as mentioned __above__.
 Only the following nationalities are eligible for the Visa Exemption:

 1. Brunei Darussalam
 2. Cambodia